lodosicles/assistant-gm/README.md

 ## Limitations

-- Responses are returned in Markdown
+- Responses are returned in markdown format by Open WebUI.
+Currently best results for copying and pasting into journals is when the journal entry is also in markdown.
 - The journal content is passed to the Open WebUI instance as an addition to your prompt along with the phrase "Use the following content for context in preparing your response:".
   Depending on the context window of the model chosen, and the length of the journal, this may impact the quality of the model's response.
 For the time being I recommend you choose a model with a large context window (such as Mistral-Nemo 12B) and setting the context length within Open WebUI as needed under the 'Advanced' menu in 'General' settings.
   Although I still have to test with the context length can be set from within FoundryVTT.
 - The journal content is not chunked, and an embedding is not created, for RAG.
 This could be one method to enable use of models with smaller context windows.

-## Version Notes and Planned Roadmap
+## Version Notes and Planned Features

-v0.1
+### v0.1

 - Model selection.
 - Prompt generation.
 - Journal selection for context in prompt generation via a checkbox system.

-Planned Roadmap
+### Planned Features

+- Reduce the width size of the tab.
+- Change colour scheme to better match FoundryVTT,
+- Allow user to select whether responses are in markdown or in Prose Mirror.
+- Expanded journal selection allowing only individual pages to be sent as context if desired.
+- Selected journals to be chunked, and an embedding created when being passed to OpenWebUI.
+This will be user selectable in settings.
-- Journal selection
+- Journal selection managed by drag and drop.
+- Integration with a text to image system, such as ComfyUI or Automatic1111, to allow generation of images directly within FoundryVTT
+- More ...

 ## Configuration